ORNL/OpenARC/README.md

 ## FEATURES/UPDATES

 - New features
+	- Update the OpenACC directive parser so that users can add `acc internel` directives to the input program for more advanced control on the compiler.

+	- Implement acc_memcpy_device() and acc_memcpy_device_async() APIs.

+	- Add support for CMake build.

 	- Add a new environment variable, `OPENARC_VICTIM_CACHE_MODE` to control the victim cache mode.

 	- Add a new environment variable, `OPENARCRT_IRIS_DMEM` to control the type of IRIS memory objects when targeting the IRIS device.